2021Cyan/TestZero/README.md

 Note that **Input.GetKeyDown()** checks if a key was pressed down during the current frame, while **Input.GetKey()** checks if a key is being held down.
 If I hold the space key, the first log will be printed once while the second log will be printed every frame until I release the key.

-I am not sure if there is another way to manage user input in the Old Input System.
+We are not sure if there is another way to manage user input in the Old Input System.
 However, This method is not ideal for all cases, as it can lead to performance issues if not managed properly.

 ### New Input System